This post may contain affiliate links. Please read our disclosure policy.

 Colored Sugar Ingredients:

-- Food Coloring: Purple, green, and yellow are the traditional Mardi Gras colors.
+- Food Coloring: Purple, green, and yellow sugar are traditional Mardi Gras colors that top king cake.
 I use Watkins food coloring because it’s free of artificial dyes and made from vegetable juices and spices, offering a natural and cleaner option.

 Recipe Variations

-- No Colored Sugar: Skip the colored sugar and use powdered sugar or a simple glaze for a more understated look.
+- Simple Glaze Topping: Omit the colored sugar and finish the cake with just the powdered sugar glaze for a more understated look.

 How To Make A King Cake